allenwest24/Sudoku-Speed-Solver-AI/README.md

 By Allen West and
 Walter Geanacopoulos

+## Guide to Contents of this Repository:
+- demo/: this contains both live demos, fast and slow, as well as the three solutions pre-loaded with an evil puzzle that will print out the time it takes to solve it.
+- tools/: homemade tools we had to make in order to format queues, boards, and other things.
+- naiveDFSSolution.go: SLOW  - uses depth-first search and basic rules to solve only if one value is valid in a square.
+- naiveBackTrackingDFSSolution.go: MORE RELIABLE - first attempt at using the backtracking algorithm.
+- backTrackingWithHeuristicsAndPreComputingSolution.go: FAST - uses heuristics to determine which squares we backtrack on first.
+- backTrackingWithOrderedVals.go: INSANELY FAST - combines all previous enhancements with careful ordering of the values we try to place first.
+To see how these solutions compared to each other in the end please go to our results section below!

 ## Introduction:
 To understand what we wanted to accomplish we first have to understand what Sodoku is and how the game is played.
 A typical game board is of equal length to equal height.
 Even though there may be other boards and combinations, we stuck to the standard boards mentioned above.
 At the start of the game there are numbers already preset on the board which can not be changed.
 From there, the goal is to fill the empty spaces with the right numbers.
 Each line going horizontally and vertically, as well as the 3x3  subset blocks, must have all numbers 1 - 9 without any repeats.